Dusky robin: Voice

-Social Organisation
+Social organisation

 This is little known because it is near impossible to distinguish between males and females while observing them in the field.
 However, they do occur in small groups, or pairs, especially in breeding season.
-Sometimes small flock from 6–12 birds, with the largest being 20 birds, which can include many juvenile, can be observed during winter.
+Sometimes a small flock from 6–12 birds, with the largest being 20 birds, which can include many juveniles, can be observed during winter.

 Distribution and habitat

 The dusky robin is endemic to Tasmania, where it is widespread.
 They have an open habitat, ranging from sea level to 1,200m above sea level.
 They usually occur in dry sclerophyll forest, but can also be found in coastal heathland, sedge land and Button Grass plains.
 They, however, favour ecotones, between forests and clearings or recently burnt area.

 Breeding

 The breeding season is from July to December, and one or two broods are raised.
 Dusky robins are cooperative breeders, where two or three, presumably male, adult robins can look after a nest by feeding the female who is incubating the eggs.